-Set forth below is selected consolidation financial and other data of Teekay Tankers Ltd. and its subsidiaries for the fiscal years 2008 through 2012, which have been derived from our consolidated financial statements.
-The following table should be read together with, and is qualified in its entirety by reference to, (a) "Item 5.
-Operating and Financial Review and Prospects" included herein, and (b) the historical financial statements and the accompanying notes and the Report of Independent Registered Public Accounting Firms thereon (which are included herein), with respect to the financial statements for the years ended December 31, 2012, 2011 and 2010.
+Set forth below is selected consolidated financial and other data of Teekay Tankers Ltd. and its subsidiaries for fiscal years 2009 through 2013, which have been derived from our consolidated financial statements.
+The following table should be read together with, and is qualified in its entirety by reference to, Item 5 - Operating and Financial Review and Prospects included herein, and the historical financial statements and accompanying notes and the Report of Independent Registered Public Accounting Firm thereon (which is included herein), with respect to the fiscal years 2013, 2012 and 2011.

 From time to time we have purchased vessels from Teekay Corporation.
-Excluding the vessels that were included in our initial public offering in December 2007, we have subsequently acquired a total of 21 conventional oil tankers of varying size from 2008 to 2012.
+During fiscal years 2009 through 2013, we acquired from Teekay Corporation a total of 19 conventional oil tankers of varying size.
 These acquisitions were deemed to be business acquisitions between entities under common control.
 Accordingly, we have accounted for these transactions in a manner similar to the pooling of interest method whereby our financial statements prior to the date these vessels were acquired by us are retroactively adjusted to include the results of these acquired vessels.
 The periods retroactively adjusted include all periods that we and the acquired vessels were both under the common control of Teekay Corporation and had begun operations.
-As a result, our consolidated statements of income (loss) for the years ended December 31, 2012, 2011, 2010, 2009 and 2008 reflect the results of operations of these vessels, referred to herein as the Dropdown Predecessor, as if we had acquired them when each respective vessel began operations under the ownership of Teekay Corporation.
-Please refer to Item 5 - "Operating and Financial Review and Prospects: Items You Should Consider When Evaluating Our Results of Operations" and Item 18 - Financial Statements: Note 2 - Dropdown Predecessor.
+As a result, our consolidated statements of income (loss) for the years ended December 31, 2012, 2011, 2010 and 2009 reflect the results of operations of these vessels, referred to herein as the Dropdown Predecessor, as if we had acquired them when each respective vessel began operations under the ownership of Teekay Corporation.
+Please refer to Item 5 - Operating and Financial Review and Prospects: Items You Should Consider When Evaluating Our Results of Operations and Item 18 - Financial Statements: Note 1 - Summary of Significant Accounting Policies.